 Diarrhoea can affect a traveller in any country in the world.
 It may be a simple self-limiting virus acquired on a cruise ship or even in a good restaurant, but in some circumstances the diarrhoea may be severe, prolonged or even life-threatening.

 All travellers are encouraged to consider their destination, their accommodation, their own knowledge and experience and their ability to manage diarrhoea should it occur.

 Depending on your destination, between 20 and 90% of travellers will get diarrhoea.
 Up to 14% of travellers with traveller’s diarrhoea develop post-infectious irritable bowel syndrome (IBS).
 Young children are at greatest risk.

 All sickness acquired abroad, especially diarrhoea, constitutes a greater threat to the traveller, than the same disease at home.
 Those with intellectual impairment or cognitive difficulties, may need assistance with their care.
-There is concern that travellers may be vectors for the rapid spread of these bacteria around the globe.
+There is concern that travellers may be vectors for the rapid spread of bacterial infection around the globe.